ami-iit/bipedal-locomotion-framework/devices/YarpRobotLoggerDevice/README.md

 ## 💾 Data

  Depending on the configuration file, each dataset can contain:
- - `time` vector with the receive time stamps.
+ - `time` vector with the YARP clock time stamps.
  - `joint_state` that containins
    - `joints`: name of the joints
    - `joint_positions`